ddkang1/smart-agent/README.md

 No command-line flags are needed - simply edit your configuration files and run the commands.

-## Environment Configuration
+## Configuration

-Smart Agent uses a YAML-based configuration system.
-Configuration files are located in the `config` directory:
+Smart Agent uses YAML configuration files located in the `config` directory:

-1. **Main Configuration Files**:
-   - `config/config.yaml`: Main configuration file
+- `config.yaml` - Main configuration file
-   - `config/tools.yaml`: Tool-specific configuration
-   - `config/litellm_config.yaml`: LiteLLM proxy configuration (when using proxy)

-2. **Command Line Arguments**:
-   - `--config`: Specify a custom configuration file path
+- `tools.yaml` - Tool configuration

-The interactive setup wizard (`smart-agent setup`) will create these files for you with sensible defaults.
+- `litellm_config.yaml` - LLM provider configuration

+The configuration system has been refactored to eliminate duplication between files.
+The main config now references the LiteLLM config file for model definitions, creating a single source of truth.

 ### Configuration Structure